rpm-software-management/dnf/doc/command_ref.rst

     Checks the local packagedb and produces information on any problems it finds.
-You can pass the check command the options "--dependencies", "--duplicates", "--obsoletes" or "--provides", to limit the checking that is performed (the default is "all" which does all).
+You can pass the check command the options "--dependencies", "--duplicates", "--obsoleted" or "--provides", to limit the checking that is performed (the default is "all" which does all).

 .. _check_update_command-label: